15342 records match your search. Use the filters to refine your results. Using data FAQs

 - Text:

-- Completed proof aside from an edition of 15 printed in 2016.
+- Artist's proof before an edition of 8.
+Taken from observation.
 Edward Twohig curated 'Print REbels: Haden, Palmer, Whistler & the Origins of the RE' at the Bankside Gallery for the Royal Society of Painter-Printmakers (RE) in 2018.
 In Spring 2019 a version of the exhibition toured to the School of Art Museum and Galleries, Aberystwyth University.
 Twohig kindly donated a collection of his own drypoints to the School of Art Collection to commemorate this event.

 - Text reason: